 This Day In Writing History

 On February 3rd, 1907, the famous American novelist James Michener was born.
-He wrote that he knew neither who his parents were nor exactly when and where he was born.
+His birth date is a guesstimate; he wrote that he knew neither who his parents were nor exactly when and where he was born.
 He was raised by his adoptive mother, Mabel Michener, in Doylestown, Pennsylvania.
 The Micheners were Quakers.

 In 1929, James Michener graduated summa cum laude from Swarthmore College, earning a Master's degree in English and psychology.
 He spent the next two years traveling through and studying in Europe, then he took a job as an English teacher at Hill High School in Pottstown, Pennsylvania.
 After teaching English at George School in Newtown, Pennsylvania, he attended Colorado State Teachers College, (now known as the University of Northern Colorado) earned a Master's degree, and taught there for several years.